Lao-Korean College

-Lao-Korean College (ວິທະຍາໄລ ລາວ-ເກົາຫຼີ; abbreviated as ວລກ or LKC) is a private college in Vientiane and was founded in 2006 on the basis of educating Lao students in the style of South Korea's education.
+Lao-Korean College (abbreviated as LKC) is a private college in Vientiane and was founded in 2006 on the basis of educating Lao students in the style of South Korea's education.
 The college has four Departments: Department of English, Department of Korean, Department of Accounting, and Department of IT.
 The college is supported by South Korea.
 The college mostly focuses on philosophy and cultivating future leaders of Lao society.
-The college employs Lao, Korean and American teachers.